August 2002:Moscow and St Petersburg

 That afternoon in a total change of pace, we toured the incredible Wavel Hill castle in Krakow, with fantastic marble, marquetry, paintings, furniture, carpets, chapels, and more.
 Its center is a three story Renaissance courtyard with fresco friezes that could be in Italy!
 Most ceilings are coffered and gilded, and one throne room has 197 carved heads peering down from inside the coffers!
 There are 136 huge Flemish tapestries on the walls.
 The entire complex is like a miniature Versailles, and is beautifully kept.
 When it was built in the early sixteenth century, King Sigismund ruled areas of Poland, Lithuania, Bohemia and Hungary, from the Baltic to the Adriatic.
 None of the guides speak English.
 In the crypt below the chapel are buried Polish kings, and the roofs are ornamented with graceful domes and lanterns.
 Kodak moments await in every direction.

 There were so many things we missed in our short stay.
-I would certainly return, to attend concerts and visit DaVinci’s lady with the Ermine, which I’m sick about missing!
-I’d visit galleries, eat more pierogis and hope they acquire a Starbuck’s before I return, because Poland could use some good coffee.
-Do widzen
+I would certainly return, to attend concerts and visit DaVinci’s Lady with the Ermine, which I’m sick about missing!
+I’d visit galleries, eat more pierogis and hope they acquire a Starbuck’s, because Poland could use some good coffee.

 Brilliant golden domes, not steeples, mark Russian churches.